 alias aupload="arduino-cli upload -p /dev/ttyACM0 --fqbn arduino:avr:uno"

-If you want to make these alias running also after reboot for pi user, you have to add them to your bashrc file.
-From terminal, let’s add alias with echo:
+If you want to make these aliases run after every reboot for your Raspberry PI’s user, you must add them to your bashrc file.
+From the terminal, let’s append the 2 aliases with the following 2 command lines:

 echo 'alias acompile="arduino-cli compile --fqbn arduino:avr:uno" ' >> ~/.bashrc